Dynamics of Global Emission Permit Prices and Regional Social Cost of Carbon under Noncooperation: Baseline Model Results

-Given the simulation results for the optimal carbon tax, we now turn to discuss the relationship between the optimal carbon tax and the regional social cost of carbon (SCC).
 The SCC, a central concept in the climate change literature, is widely used to quantify the present value of climate damages induced by an additional unit of carbon emissions.
 While the SCC is often calculated in a global social planner's problem (e.g., the DICE model), we consider the SCC for each region.
 Similar to \citet{van2016non} and \citet{cai2023climate}, we define the noncooperative SCC of a region as the marginal rate of substitution between global emissions and regional capital as follows:

 where $V_{i,t}$ is the value function of the noncooperative model at time $t$ for region $i$, depending on the state variables $\{K_{i,t},\mathcal{E}_{t}:\ i\in\mathcal{I}\}$; that is,